CS534Group19/Assignment1/README.md

 -------------------------------------------------------------------------------------------------------------------------------------
 | ## PROGRAM SPECIFICATIONS
 -------------------------------------------------------------------------------------------------------------------------------------
-    - This program is coded in Python 3.11.1
+    - This program is coded in Python 3.10.9, but higher versions will work as well
     - Using the UTF-8-sig Encoding (based on Professor Beck's example files)
     - This program can be run using the terminal command permutations, one each for project part
 -------------------------------------------------------------------------------------------------------------------------------------